phesketh-igtp/HuGTiP-SARS-CoV-2.nf/bin/proovframe/README.md

-This is formed from github proovframe
+This is forked from github proovframe